gbourniq/django-on-aws/README.md

 ## Application architecture

-The architecture diagram defines the general AWS infrastructure around the application, inline with the CloudFormation template `deployment/cfn-template-app.yaml`.
+The diagram below represents the general application infrastructure, as defined in the CloudFormation template `deployment/cfn-template-app.yaml`.
-> To deploy all resources as a CloudFormation Stack, simply run `make cfn-create`.

 ![Architecture Diagram](docs/app-architecture.png)

+To deploy all resources as a CloudFormation Stack:

+1. Complete the following prerequisites:
+- Create Route 53 Hosted Zone
+- Create a [free SSL certificate](https://itnext.io/using-letsencrypt-ssl-certificates-in-aws-certificate-manager-c2bc3c6ae10) and load it to ACM in the us-east-1 region
+- Add variables to the SSM Parameter store: CW Agent config file (.json), RDS password (SecureString), Slack incoming webhook URL (String)

+2. Review stack parameters in `deployment/cfn-template-parameters.json`

+3. Run `make cfn-create`.

 ## Contents
 - [Prerequisites](#prerequisites)